 Supported OCR formats

 Google Pay supports OCR recognition of a variety of card formats to capture a card's PAN and expiry date.
-Google Pay's OCR tool currently supports the following card formats:
+Google Pay's OCR tool supports the following card formats:

 - 15 digits in a single line grouped 4-6-5